In this blog series, we place the spotlight on K2 employees across the company from management and recruiters to the back office support teams.

 I’m far from being the perfect sales guy, however, with the right team around me and role models above – I know I can continue to improve and be the best I can be every single day!

-Marc Burgess is a Principal Associate at K2 HQ in London.
+Marc Burgess is an SAP Recruiter at K2 HQ in London.